 Decision Making & Self-Trust - Everything You Need To Know

-I used to be a person who really can’t make decisions, big or small made no difference… I was the one who’d stand in the ice cream shop unable to decide if to go for the chocolate, pistachio or strawberry flavor.
-The real problem was making the big decisions – where to live, what to study, what to do for living, what to spend my money on etc.
+I used to be a person who could never make decisions, big or small… I was the one who’d stand in the ice cream shop unable to decide if to go for the chocolate, pistachio or strawberry flavour.
+I could somewhat manage day to day decisions but big decisions (where to live, what to study, what to do for living, what to invest my money on, etc) were agonising.

-Not only I really struggled making these decisions, about an hour later I would feel like someone punched me in the stomach.
-Often it would keep me awake all night or even bring me to tears!
+Not only I really struggled with making decisions, about an hour after I've already made the decision, I would feel like someone punched me in the stomach.
+It would often keep me awake all night or even bring me to tears.
 Doubt, doubt, doubt.
-No matter what decision I made, at the end of the day it was all down to not trusting myself and not trusting life/the universe.
+No matter what decision I made, at the end of the day it was all down to not trusting myself.
+Can you relate?

 This trust and conviction in life comes full circle back to self-trust, because it enables us to live less in our rational mind and connect more to our inner wisdom and intuition.